Abdullah9753/commerce/README.md

 Open http://localhost:3000 to view your store.

 📦 Deployment

-The easiest way to deploy is using Vercel.
+The easiest way to deploy is using Vercel:

-Push your code to GitHub.
+Push your code to GitHub

-Import the project in Vercel.
+Import the project into Vercel

-Add the Environment Variables in the Vercel dashboard.
+Add Environment Variables in the Vercel dashboard

-Hit Deploy.
+Click Deploy

 📄 License

 This project is licensed under the MIT License.

-Designed & Developed by Bamzahem Digital
+Designed & Developed by
+Bamzahem Digital

+---

+### Acknowledgment

+This project is proudly powered and deployed on **Vercel**.
+Special thanks to the Vercel team for providing an exceptional platform for building, scaling, and delivering high-performance Next.js applications.